Set Current Location

 You get a splendid view of Venice and the Basilica di San Marco from the tallest bell tower in Venice.
 It can be seen from the laguna and once you have reached the top, the whole laguna can be seen from above.
 Even though the Basilica di San Marco-Campanile was erected at the beginning of the 20th Century, it is an exact replica of the 15th-century bell tower.
 In 1609, Galileo Galilei exhibited his telescope here, and during the Carnevale, it was used to serve as a stage for the tight rope-walkers who entertained the doge with their acrobatics.

 Spanning the girth of the Grand Canal, the Rialto Bridge was once the only way to get across on foot.
-The majestic bridge arches dramatically over the murky waters of the canal, allowing ample room for the gondolas and water buses to glide underneath.
-The bridge was built in record time, between 1588 and 1591, replacing predecessors from the 12th Century onward.
-Designed by Antonio da Ponte, the bridge is a triumph, having survived unscathed for over four centuries.
-Today, the Rialto is only one of the four bridges that serves the canal, but remains the most prominent.
+The majestic bridge arches over the murky waters of the canal, allowing ample room for the gondolas and water buses to pass underneath.
+The bridge was built in between 1588 and 1591, replacing predecessors from 12th Century onward.
+Designed by Antonio da Ponte, the bridge has survived unscathed for over four centuries.
+Today, the Rialto is only one of the four bridges that serve the canal but remains the most prominent.
 Small shops selling all kinds of souvenirs and curiosities run the length of the bridge while the Mercato di Rialto is a popular local market nearby.

 Venice is the land of canals and a trip to this breathtaking city is never complete without a visit to its myriad waterfronts.
 While in this island city, head to its southern tip in the Dorsoduro neighborhood where you will come across the Zattere Promenade.
 This seafront once served as a quay and was active in the trade of timber.
 Sauntering along this walkway, visitors are flanked by the deep blue waters on one side and magnificent Venetian buildings, exhibiting 15th and 16th century architecture, on the other.
 Whether you are ambling in solitude and soaking in the tranquility of the spot, strolling with family or friends, or walking hand in hand with a loved one, this promenade will ensure a magical experience for all.